ilyaro/StablePermissions_Managdment_System/README.md

-A stable and controlled by code role-based permissions management system for organizations
+# A stable and controlled by code role-based permissions management system for organizations

-Access to all resources of Harmony Connect needs to be given by role base access RBAC
+Access to all resources of area needs to be given by role base access RBAC

-By 4 main roles flat groups all area is divided:
+### By 4 main roles flat groups all area is divided:

 - admins-flat